 Ooma marries strong features, integrations, and value into one appealing bundle, and we feel that it’s a great alternative to Google Voice for small businesses.

-Google Voice does a little better though, scoring 2.8/5.
+Google Voice does a little better than Ooma on this front though.
 It integrates with CRM platforms such as Zoho CRM, Copper, Pipedrive, Salesforce, Freshsales, Agile CRM, and HubSpot, which is a better range than Ooma.
 However, you’ll also have Google Meet and Google’s other workspace tools on hand too, giving it the edge.

 Read our head-to-head Ooma vs Google Voice comparison to learn more

-What it does do well, is support its clientele, and support them in supporting their customers.
-When we looked into user satisfaction levels, Ooma matched Google Voice’s 4.4/5 rating from its user base, and beat Google Voice on its Support options, scoring 4.5 stars vs Google Voice’s 3.1 rating, thanks to 24/7 live chat and phone support, and extensive onboarding support, the latter of which Google Voice does not offer.
+What it does do well is support its users, and support them in supporting their customers.
+When we looked into user satisfaction levels, Ooma’s customer rating was eye to eye with Google Voice.
+Ooma offers far better support options than Google Voice too, including 24/7 live chat and phone support, and extensive onboarding support, making it the superior option for businesses in a pinch.

 Ooma Office plans and pricing